 Soon this self-storage company was able to prove with the data that a certain percentile increase in activity meant that a user might be moving out.
 These findings were not only useful in alerting the self-storage facilities of the upcoming change – they were also valuable for moving services that worked in partnership with the self-storage company.
 Now valuable, interested leads could receive more timely promotions for a moving van or other products!

-4. HOW SHOULD WE HANDLE OR IMPROVE OUR IoT?
+5. HOW SHOULD WE HANDLE OR IMPROVE OUR IoT SOLUTIONS?

 The good news is, IoT is not so much an emerging technology trend as it is an established one now.
 That means that most experimentation is behind us.
 There are a lot of standards and findings that have laid the groundwork in the past 12-24 months for companies that are looking to start down the road of IoT.